vectara/vectara-docs/www/docs/learn/grounded-generation/summarizers.md

 ### maxSummarizedResults example

-This summarizer example attempts to balance creating a good quality summary with a reasonably fast response by setting `max_used_search_results` to `5`.
+This generation preset example attempts to balance creating a good quality summary with a reasonably fast response by setting `max_used_search_results` to `5`.
 To use `vectara-summary-ext-v1.2.0`, send it as the summarizerPromptName as follows:

 ```json showLineNumbers title="https://api.vectara.io/v2/query"
 {